• Home

 “If you’re not sure where to go next, we can try reframing the problem.”

-Voice output was implemented using ElevenLabs, and we tuned the tone to sound warm, articulate, and confident without slipping into artificial enthusiasm.
-We explored subtle variations in pacing and inflection to match different phases of the ideation journey—slightly slower for summaries, more upbeat for idea generation prompts.
+The engineering team built an internal beta of the voice ideation agent, integrating the conversational flow, speech input/output, and AI response system.
+Voice output was implemented using ElevenLabs, where we tuned the tone to sound warm, articulate, and confident without slipping into artificial enthusiasm.
+We explored subtle variations in pacing and inflection and how we perceived the voice from a brand perspective.

 H1: Voice input will significantly enhance the speed and ease of ideation compared to traditional text-based input.